adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 Classifying ground points is a fundamental task for point cloud processing.
 LiDAR data can often exploit 'last returns' for ground classification - and usually any LiDAR you come across in public repositories already has ground points labelled (it's often a requirement in acquisition contracts).

 However, sometimes the classification is not amazing - it's hard, especially if the surveyed area contains a mixture of terrain types and objects.
-Further, if you've just collected an incredible dataset from your RPAS and pushed it through OpenDroneMap, it won't have ground classifications attached to points.
-So let's makes some, using the RPAS-derived sample `APPF-farm.laz`.
+Further, many photogrammetric point clouds won't have ground labels attached to points.

+We'll demonstrate ground labelling for RPAS data using the sample `APPF-farm.laz`.

 Create a file 'rpas-ground.json' and populate it with:
 ```